Herdubreid/aisShell/README.md

 [e1:] $
 ```
 Where:
 - `-c` is Context Id `e1`.
-If it doesn't exist then the user is prompted if this is a new definition.
+If it doesn't exist then the user is prompted for a new definition.
 - `d` Context definition.
 - `-b` is the the AIS Url (note trailing '/').